HTC Evo 3D: Screen

 The Evo 3D uses a 960×540-pixel 4.3-inch screen coated with Gorilla Glass, capable of autostereoscopy for the viewing of 3D content without the need for specialized glasses.

 Cameras

-The Evo 3D uses two rear-facing 5-megapixel cameras, capable of capturing videos in 720p resolution in 3D or in 1080p while recording standard 2D.
-It can also take photos in stereographic 3D at 5 MPx2 resolution.
+The Evo 3D uses two rear-facing cameras which are advertised as 5-megapixel each but in reality are one 5-megapixel and one 1080p (some revisions can use a slightly higher resolution using third-party camera apps).
+The cameras are capable of capturing videos in 720p resolution in 3D or in 1080p while recording standard 2D.
+It can also take photos in stereographic 3D at 1080p x2 resolution.
 It features a single 1.3-megapixel front-facing camera.

 Software

 The Evo 3D shipped with Android 2.3 and the HTC Sense 3.0 interface.
 An update was released to upgrade the phone to Android 4.0.3 with Sense 3.6; this update is pre-loaded on the Evo V 4G.

 Storage

 The Evo 3D features 4GB internal storage and a pre-installed 8 GB microSDHC card.
 Its microSD slot supports cards up to 32 GB.
 Unofficially, the Evo 3D also supports 64 GB microSDXC cards as long as they are reformatted as FAT32 file system format.